 “It has the best views in Rio de Janeiro,” they said.

-I must admit that while I was looking out at the city from atop Sugarloaf Mountain and being in awe of the city’s beauty, I felt that the views paled in comparison to those seen from the top of the lesser-known Dois Irmãos mountain.
+I must admit that while I did find the views from atop Pão de Açúcar to be stunning, I felt that they paled in comparison to those seen from the top of the lesser-traversed Morro Dois Irmãos mountain.

 What is Dois Irmãos?

 Dois Irmãos, meaning ‘Two Brothers’ is a set of mountains that are the famous backdrop of many pictures that people take when they visit the city.

 Unfortunately, not as many people opt to visit these mountains as Pão de Açúcar because of its location above the Vidigal Favela.
 Most people opt to take a picture with the mountains in the background of their photographs at Leblon and Ipanema beaches.

 Dois Irmãos vs. Pão de Açúcar

 Dois Irmãos is a set of two mountains and the stunning views of Rio de Janeiro can be had from the taller of the two mountains overlooking Praia do Leblon (Leblon Beach).